Teen Writers Challenge Cohort

 Prospective students should submit their writing sample, double-spaced, to author (at) KatherineGraceBond (dot) com.
 When spots are filled, no more applications will be accepted.

 “My teenager took the series of classes from Katherine Bond, finished one novel and has almost finished another.
 Katherine is a great teacher, and the students in the class formed a powerful creative community.
 If you’re on the fence, go for it!” – Rebecca Larson, Parent of Summer Teen student.

 Each summer Katherine teaches teens at Bellevue College’s North Campus in Redmond, WA.
 Registration opens March 18, 2020

 Monday-Thursday, July 13-16, 9:00 AM – 12:00 PM, PT via Zoom

 Are you a fiction writer, poet, blogger, songwriter or I-don’t-know-what-to-call-this writer?
-Come sit in the sun, read, laugh, and write!
+Come read, laugh, and write!
 We’ll show you techniques for coaxing secrets out of your characters, untangling unwieldy plots, getting to the heart of your poem or story, and making your words sing.
 If you want to share your work (and it’s okay if you don’t), we’re here to listen and offer feedback in the safe, supportive community we create together.